denzelrenner/Dissertation/README.md

 busco --download_path ~/all_gammaproteobacteria_data/busco_lineage_dataset/ --download gammaproteobacteria_odb10
 ```

-4.Run busco and filter the genomes with a busco score of 90%
+4.Run busco and filter the genomes with a busco score of 90%.
+This script contains two other scripts which are important for plotting
 ```bash
 sbatch run_busco.sh
 ```